The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 • Valid US federal, state, or local government issued ID

-List 2 – Sufficient ID without a photo that bear the name and address:
+List 2 – Sufficient ID without a photo that bear the name and address (choose two):

 • Property tax statement of the elector’s residence